Asia City trip Culture Featured Gastronomy

 PS: for a nice top-down view of the Forbidden City, you can climb the hill in nearby Jingshan Park.
 This park also holds the white acacia from which the last Ming emperor hanged himself when the city was about to fall.
 Perfect place for a picnic.

-2. Face to face with Mao on Tiananmen Square
+2. Tiananmen Square: face to face with Mao Zedong

 Wat te doen in Peking - Tiananmen Square